|

 Kosmos-Brenner lamps can be considered as center

-draft lamps because of the end result, but the wicks are flat.
+draft lamps for these illustrations because of the end result, but the wicks are flat.
 There is

 Kosmos-Brenner lamps.